TO FEED OR NOT TO FEED

 It is true that peanut butter will contain traces of aflatoxins.
 While it’s not good to downplay carcinogenic agents, most aflatoxins are not cancer-causing.

-If you are concerned, talk with your Vet.
+If you are concerned, talk to your Vet.
 However, it is extremely unlikely your dog would consume so much peanut butter that they would be at risk for liver cancer – that much peanut butter would cause other problems much sooner!

 – Trans-Fatty Acids are a result of food processing and result in toxic fat